RagingMonkeyMan/GearSwap/README.md

 	and place it in your Windower\Scripts folder (Rename and keep your original just in case)

 14.)
-Read the Cheat Sheet in your Data Folder, feel free to contact me if there's anything you don't understand but again:
+Read the Cheat Sheet in your Data Folder

-PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME

-PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME

-PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME

-PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME

-PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME